The Witcher IV: Development

 In March 2022, CD Projekt Red (CDPR) announced that they were working on a new game in The Witcher series.
 By October, the studio revealed that this entry, internally codenamed "Project Polaris", would initiate a new trilogy.
+In November, Sebastian Kalemba announced that he had been appointed as the "Polaris" game director the month prior after spending 15 months as a creative director on the project.
 Following the release of Cyberpunk 2077 (2020), CDPR made structural changes to its production process, aimed at refining development phases and fostering cohesive designs for future projects, including the new Witcher game.
+CD Projekt Red sought to address issues from Cyberpunk 2077s development during work on The Witcher IV by mandating the creation of more complete documentation that must be shared across the company.
 It remained in pre-production from May 2022 until November 2024, when full production began.
-As of March 2025, over 400 employees were working on the project.
+During the pre-production period, CD Projekt Red began moving staff off of work on Cyberpunk 2077 following the release of its Phantom Liberty expansion with the "Polaris" team reaching 403 members in March 2024.
+By March 2026, 499 employees were working on the project.
+By May 2026, the development team on The Witcher IV had grown to 513 staff members, over double that of The Witcher 3s core 240 person team.
 CD Projekt temporarily assigned a small team from Fool's Theory, the developer of The Witcher (2007) remake, to assist CDPR with The Witcher IV due to shared assets and technology.
+Polish analyst Mateusz Chrzanowski claimed that the The Witcher IVs development will cost $390 million with another $390 million spent on marketing, making it one of the most expensive video games to develop.

+Game director Sebastian Kalemba stated that the developers intend to expand player agency by offering more narrative choices.
+Drawing on their experience with Cyberpunk 2077, the studio also seeks to enhance gameplay flexibility, including character builds and encounters, and create greater coherence across main story missions, side quests, and open world activities.